KBQA-R1: Reinforcing Large Language Models for Knowledge Base Question Answering: Introduction

 \section{Introduction}

 Knowledge Base Question Answering (KBQA) aims to answer natural language questions by retrieving facts from large-scale Knowledge Bases (KBs) such as Freebase and Wikidata.
-Unlike Retrieval-Augmented Generation (RAG), which augments Large Language Models (LLMs) with unstructured text snippets, KBQA requires the model to generate executable logical forms (e.g., SPARQL or S-Expressions) that precisely navigate the KB's schema.
-This task is particularly challenging: the model must not only comprehend natural language semantics but also master the strict relational schema and query syntax to perform multi-hop reasoning without error.
+Unlike Retrieval-Augmented Generation (RAG), which augments Large Language Models (LLMs) with unstructured text snippets, KBQA requires the model to produce executable logical forms (e.g., SPARQL or S-Expressions) that precisely navigate a KB schema.
+Here, \emph{schema elements} refer to the exact relation names, entity types, and attributes that define the graph vocabulary (e.g., \texttt{film.actor.film}).
+This makes KBQA a stringent reasoning task: a model must understand the question, choose schema-consistent relations, and compose multi-hop queries without violating the executor's syntax or semantics.